FACT-Finder-Web-Components/documentation/markdown/en/documentation/styling-elements.md

 ```html
 <ff-record-list unresolved></ff-record-list>
 ```
-Also add the following CSS rule on top of the page before the appearance of your custom elements:
+Also add the following CSS rule on top of the page before the appearance of your FACT-Finder Web Components:

 The full example would look like this:
 ```html